 “(2) The requirements of the Grant Administration Act of 2013, effective December 24, 2013 (D.C.
 Law 20-61; D.C.
+Official Code § 1-328.11 et seq.), shall not apply to grants issued under this subsection.

+“(f) Within 90 days after the establishment of the program, the Department of Housing and Community Development (“Department”) shall develop and publish a standardized notice template for use by rental housing providers.
+A rental housing provider that uses the Department’s standardized notice template shall be presumed to be in compliance with the notice requirements of subsection (c) of this section.

-Official Code § 1-328.11 et seq.), shall not apply to grants issued under this subsection. “(d) The Mayor, pursuant to Title I of the District of Columbia Administrative Procedure Act, approved October 21, 1968 (82 Stat.
+“(g) The Mayor, pursuant to Title I of the District of Columbia Administrative Procedure Act, approved October 21, 1968 (82 Stat.
 1204; D.C.
 Official Code § 2-501 et seq.), may issue rules to implement this section.”.

 SUBTITLE C. WORKFORCE HOUSING OPPORTUNITY TAX ABATEMENT